 - The parser returns the abstract syntax tree (AST) for the input program.
-In the literature on parsing, parsers often return parse trees (containing irrelevant non-terminal nodes) which must be converted to ASTs. - Consider the following example: 5-10+7 - What is the corresponding abstract syntax tree?
+In the literature on parsing, parsers often return parse trees (containing irrelevant non-terminal nodes used to avoid ambiguity in the CFG) which must be converted to ASTs. - Consider the following example: 5-10+7 - What is the corresponding abstract syntax tree?
 It depends on the implicit associativity of + and : (5-10)+7 or 5-(10+7) - In a Lisp-like language, we must write